openmc-dev/openmc/docs/source/methods/random_ray.rst

 the distance and direction of the ray can be used to inform the other spatial moments within the matrix.
-As this information is purely geometric, the stochastic estimate of the centroid and spatial moments matrix can be accumulated and improved over the entire duration of the simulation, approaching their true quantities.
+As this information is purely geometric, the stochastic estimate of the centroid and spatial moments matrix can be accumulated and improved over the entire duration of the simulation, converging towards their true quantities.

 With an estimate of the spatial moments matrix :math:`M_i` resulting from the ray tracing process naturally, the LS source vector